 How can I make a donation?
-At the festival, you may make donations in any of the festive donation barrels in the park or in buckets at the merchandise tent.
+At the festival, you may make donations in any of the festive blue and gold donation barrels in the park, in buckets at the merchandise tent, or in buckets brought through the music crowd.
 See also donor levels of giving and how to donate under our Sponsors tab.
-We appreciate the great community spirit leading up to and at the festival and the many donations we receive every year.
+We appreciate the great community spirit leading up to and at the festival and the contributions we receive every year.

 Who are this year's main performers and singer-songwriter showcase artists?
 Please see music tabs for all musicians and see the singer-songwriter tab.

-What activities are there for children?
+What activities are offered for children?
 We have many!
 Please see the schedule and kids' activities.

-What activities are there for adults?
+What activities are offered for adults?
 We have many for adults, too.
 Please see the schedule.

 Where is the festival located?
 In Ferdinand’s beautiful 18th Street Park, on the north edge of town--on land generously donated by Robert and Evelyn Leinenbach.